 I don’t know how to put this, but if you put the whole world into one city, it’d be Los Angeles.
-This was one of the hardest travel blog posts to write since this is a giant city that I both love and hate!
+This was one of the hardest travel blog posts to write since this is a giant city that I both love and dislike!

 I love LA's internationality and diversity.
 You can find people of all ethnicities as well as the food and music culture they bring with them.
 But, at the same time, they bring their strange problems.
 In this article, I’ll tell you what you need to know before you arrive, where to go, not where you shouldn’t.

 First of all, Los Angeles is not a city.
 It is located in Los Angeles County and has a population of more than 10 million.
 There are many regions in the Los Angeles area, one of which is the City of Los Angeles, with a population of about 4 million.
 At the same time, the City of Los Angeles has more than 80 districts and neighborhoods; it's a gigantic city.
-Many of them used to be towns on their own, but have been included in LA over time.
+Many of them used to be towns on their own but have been included in LA over time.
 If you ask how the weather is, it’s sometimes too hot, but it's not as uncomfortable as the humid weather in Texas.
 No moisture.

 LA has the worst traffic, so if you want to go somewhere from Los Angeles County to a place in Highland Park, Silverlake, Koreatown, West Hollywood, Downtown LA, Venice, or Santa Monica, each one is an hour drive at least, and that’s not during rush hour.
 Sometimes you'll spend 4-5 hours getting somewhere which will normally take 15 minutes.
 That's why social life is zero.
 Yes, people usually think that Los Angeles has a good social scene, but that's a big mistake, and you'll see for yourself.
 You enter into a new environment and make friends, then you set the time to meet them, but they do not come.
-At first, I thought it was weird, but I started doing it in the next one because 1 hour to go there and 1 hour to come back you don’t wanna spend your time in the traffic.
+At first, I thought it was weird, but I started doing it in the next one, because 1 hour to go there and 1 hour to come back, you don’t want to spend your time in the traffic.
 Everyone in LA has to work hard because when high mortgage payments mean car leasing, the system forces them to work like dogs, so they don't want to meet you and waste time in traffic.

 It's easy to hate LA.
 In order to love it, you need to spend a lot of effort.
-Worst of all, LA's not gonna like you either.
+Worst of all, LA's not going to like you either.
 LA doesn't care about you.
 In fact, nobody in LA cares about you.
 It’s the city of those who love to talk about themselves but do not listen to others.
 If you want my opinion, go to New York City is a great city and most importantly you will make great friends.